-Your Son or Daughter Will Learn:
+Here's What Your Teen Will Learn:

-- Techniques for planning and tracking long term projects.
+- Techniques to plan and track projects.

 - Organizational methods for setting up an effective personal study area and tackling homework.